Oskar1818/LNU-IOT/README.md

 ```

 ### Transmitting the data / connectivity

-How is the data transmitted to the internet or local server?
-Describe the package format.
-All the different steps that are needed in getting the data to your end-point.
-Explain both the code and choice of wireless protocols.

-- [ ] How often is the data sent?
-- [ ] Which wireless protocols did you use (WiFi, LoRa, etc ...)?
-- [ ] Which transport protocols were used (MQTT, webhook, etc ...)
-- [ ] *Elaborate on the design choices regarding data transmission and wireless protocols.
-That is how your choices affect the device range and battery consumption.

 It not really possible to say exactly how often data is sent, but in general data is being sent within 2 seconds of a temperature change of 1 degree or humidity change of 2%.
 Additionally, one datapoint of each the temperature and humidity is sent periodically every 10 minutes.

 I'm using WiFi and HTTP requests to send the data throught the REST API because it was easy to implement on the Pico.
 The steps to send the data are as follows: